 - MS in Electrical Engineering and Computer Sciences, MIT 1979

-- BS in Bioelectrical Engineering and in Applied Biology, MIT 1978
+- SB in Bioelectrical Engineering and in Applied Biology, MIT 1978

 - American College of Cardiology